markitecht/legendary-guitars/content/english/post/1959-fender-jazzmaster.md

 description = "Fender released a then-unusual electric guitar that became an icon of modern indie and alternative rock.
-Here is its full story." images = ["images/post/jazzmaster.jpg"] tags = ["fender", "jazzmaster", "1950s", "1960s", "1970s"] title = "History of the Fender Jazzmaster" type = "featured"
+Here is its full story." images = ["images/post/jazzmaster.jpg"] tags = ["fender", "jazzmaster", "1950s", "1960s", "1970s"] title = "Courageous Contours: The History of the Fender Jazzmaster" type = "featured"

 +++